gango-anan/funaCourse/README.md

 [funaCourse live link](https://gango-anan.github.io/funaCourse/)

 ## Getting Started
-- Install a web browser of your choice prefferably Google chrome or mozilla firefox.
+- Install a web browser of your choice preferably Google chrome or mozilla firefox.
-- Launch your webserver and
+- Launch your web server and
-- Copy the project files to the webserver folder
+- Copy the project files to the web server folder
 - Open your browser and launch the index.html file
-- You can now search for your desired course using the search utility on the main page, just type in the course name and click on the search button.
+- You can now search for your desired course using the search utility on the main page, type in the course name and, click on the search button.
-- You will be redirected to another page with your search results, choose the appropriate course and in case you want to find out more about that particular course you can click on the 'more details' button from the window of the course you have selected.
+- You will be re-directed to another page with your search results, choose the appropriate course, and click on the 'more details' button to find out the course details.
-- when you are satified with the choice of course you have made, if you are a new user you can now sign up for a free account
+- After choosing a course, sign up for a free account.
-- Use the free account you have created to make payments for your favorite course and the course will be instantly delivered to your dash board upon receipt of payment.
+- Make payments.
 - You can now start enjoying your studies.
 - Thanks.